Geek-Estate/horizon-landingpage/share/index.md

 date: 2015-03-25
 author: Drew Meyers
 ---
-We'd love your help sharing Horizon with people and communities you believe can benefit from the simplest way to find trusted people by location:
+We'd love your help sharing Horizon with people and communities you believe Horizon would resonate well with:

 <strong>Example Tweet 1:</strong>